Lussskki/Crypto-Fee-Tracker/Readme.md

-# **CryptoFeeCalc: Bitcoin & Ethereum Fee Calculator**
+# **Crypto-Fee-Calc: Bitcoin & Ethereum Fee Calculator**

-**CryptoFeeCalc** is a REST API that calculates transaction fees for Bitcoin and Ethereum.
+**Crypto-Fee-Calc** is a REST API that calculates transaction fees for Bitcoin and Ethereum.
 This project uses **Node.js** for the backend and **Python** for fee calculations.
 Users can send requests with parameters like transaction size, fee rate, gas used, and gas price to get accurate fee estimates for Bitcoin and Ethereum transactions.

 ---